smsophiemi/ECS-171-Final-Project/README.md

 After testing we find the 4 layers separately with ```relu```, ```tanh```, ```linear``` and ```sigmoid``` as activation is expected to have highest accuracy.

 ### Comparing Training vs Testing Error for Second Model
-We generated the classification report for training and testing set to compare the error for each.
-By analyzing the report, we noticed that for the Neural Network we have a slightly higher accuracy 0.73 than the first model, and we concluded that the overall precision and recall for determining whether the individual passed or failed was relatively the same for the testing and training data, with the results for the training data being slightly higher.

-Running our model, we get the following values:

-Testing Set:
-- total positive = 15
-- total negative = 200 - 15 = 185

-- true positive = 8
-- false positive = 15 - 8 = 7

-- true negative = 138
-- false negative = 185 - 138 = 47

-Training Set
-- total positive = 101
-- total negative = 800 - 101 = 699

-- true positive = 58
-- false positive = 101 - 58 = 43

-- true negative = 488
-- false negative = 699 - 488 = 211

-Then, using the [equations](#equations-used-for-comparing-error) above, the misprediction for our training set was 0.3175 and the misprediction for our testing set was 0.27.
-Since the predictive error is similar for both training and testing, according to the fitting graph, our model is underfitting the data and is on the [left of the ideal range for model complexity](#graph-showing-how-to-compare-training-and-testing-error-to-determine-overfittingunderfitting).
+The predictive error of the training set is equal to the testing, with a training set misprediction of 0.3175 and a testing set misprediction of 0.315.
+So, according to the fitting graph, our model is underfitting the data and is on the [far left of the ideal range for model complexity](#graph-showing-how-to-compare-training-and-testing-error-to-determine-overfittingunderfitting).

 # Conclusion
 ## Summary of Results
 We created two models to try and predict whether the student "passed" or failed the standardized test.
 This metric was created by taking the average of all three scores used and seeing if it was over 75% (our passing value).
 If it was, the student "passed", else the student failed.
-The first model we used was a Naive Bayes Classifier with a test accuracy 68% and training accuracy of 70%.

-In the process of doing our first method and second method, the accuracy stayed always around 0.7, so a possible future direction is to explore if there’s any better model for our dataset, or add or change some of the hidden layers.

 Since we used avg score instead of separate three scores, we only considered a single measure of success in standardized tests.
 So in future models, we would like to predict them separately and see if the attributes in our dataset may have different correlations with different scores as well.

-Overall, the two models performed well, with accuracies around 0.7, but the second model, using a Neural Net, performed better.
+The first model we used was a Naive Bayes Classifier with a testing accuracy 68% and training accuracy of 70%.
+The second model we used was a Neural Net model with a testing accuracy of 69.0% and a training accuracy of 68.0%.
+Overall, while the two models performed well, with high accuracies, we concluded that the first model, our Naive Bayes Classifier, performed better.
+We concluded this because when identifying the model complexity for both models, we found that our first model was either a good fit or overfit, while our second model was underfit.

 One model that we'd like that we try in the future is clustering, which we think may reveal more similarities if we are not bounded by the given class labels.

 However, we noticed very little overall correlation in our model, so we cannot conclude that the parents' background, test preparation, and other factors affect a student's performance on high school standardized tests.